Applications to be considered for a Lincoln University Basketball Scholarship close officially on August 15 2019

 Nearly every young basketballer knows the path that Steven Adams and Kalani Purcell took when combining basketball with study.
-Not as many know that there is a viable option much closer to home at Lincoln University.
+Not as many know that there is a viable option much closer to home at Lincoln University in Canterbury.

 LU’s basketball scholarships cover $6000 in tuition fees for a full-time course of study each year, as well as providing intensive, sport-specific training delivered by the University’s Sport Scholarship team and the Canterbury Basketball Association.
 Other services included in the basketball sport scholarship programme are strength and conditioning, nutrition for sporting performance, mental skills and sports specific skill coaching.
+Lincoln University Sport Scholars also receive individual performance planning – including technical and tactical development, game analysis, goal setting and long-term career planning services.
 Accommodation and textbooks/course related costs are the responsibility of the applicant if successful, but with the Governments “Fees Free” initiative, accepted students will receive funding through this avenue in addition to their sports’ scholarship.

 The university says its basketball scholarships can be quite flexible, with athletes able to compete for franchises away from campus (including for teams in NZ National Basketball League or Women’s Basketball Championship), and then undertake their tertiary study in the second semester.
 Xavier Shaw took advantage of this, competing for his Taranaki Mountain-Airs in 2015, and then studying after the NZNBL season finished.

 Another advocate for this New Zealand pathway is James Lissaman from the Canterbury Basketball Association, who is also the Code Manager for LU basketball scholarships.